net-diatom-lp/aichatforrest-app/README.md

 # CommandService Avatar App Net Diatom www.aichatforest.com

-Sample implementation for JavaScript (Web) of the CommandService for multiple participants to move avatars across the screen.
+Team implementation for JavaScript (Web) of the CommandService for multiple participants to move avatars across the screen for our devpost hackathon project

 ## Getting Started